Chapter 17.44

 2. For subscribing to a multipoint distribution service.

 C. A satellite earth station (SES) antenna of two meters (78.74 inches) or less in diameter or diagonal measurement, located in a commercial or industrial zoning district, that is designed to transmit or receive radio communications by satellite or terrestrial communications antenna.
 These antennas may require a building permit and approval of the placement by the director to ensure maximum safety is maintained.
-In order to avoid tripping hazards and the creation of an attractive nuisance, these antennas shall be placed whenever possible, on the top of buildings as far from the edge of rooftops as possible.
+In order to avoid tripping hazards and the creation of an attractive nuisance, these antennas shall be placed whenever possible on the top of buildings as far from the edge of rooftops as possible.
 (Ord.
+924 § 6, 2024; Ord.
 766 § 2 Exh.
 A (part), 2004).

 17.44.040 Permit requirements.

 A. Use Permit or Minor Use Permit.
-Use permit approval is required for all communication facilities subject to this chapter, except for the following, which shall require minor use permit approval.
+Use permit approval is required for all communication facilities subject to this chapter, except for the following, which shall require minor use permit approval or as is identified in Section 17.44.050(B).
 The director shall ensure through the minor use permit approval that each of the following facilities complies with all applicable requirements of this chapter.
 The director may also choose to defer action and refer any of the following facilities to the commission for consideration as a use permit application:

-1. An antenna that is installed, placed, and maintained under the roofline of an existing structure, or above, behind, and below an existing approved roof screen and does not extend above the highest point of the structure, or is camouflaged within an existing structure so as not to be visible from a public right-of-way or other property;
+1. An antenna that is installed, placed, and maintained under the roofline of an existing structure, behind a new or existing roof screen, is camouflaged as a stealth design or feature, or as otherwise positioned so as not to be readily visible from a public right-of-way or other property;

 2. A communication facility in which the antenna is mounted on a mast less than ten feet high, is not located on an historic structure, and is not visible from a public right-of-way;

-3. An amateur and/or citizens band antenna operated by a person holding a license issued by the FCC in compliance with 47 C.F.R.
-Part 97, and used solely in connection with that license, and which shall be subject to the “minimum practicable regulation to accomplish the local authority’s legitimate purpose,” in keeping with the order of the FCC known as “PRB-1,” FCC 85-506, released September 19, 1985; provided that there shall be no more than one antenna support structure on a single parcel and that the antenna structure complies with the height limits of the applicable zoning district.
+4. An amateur and/or citizens band antenna operated by a person holding a license issued by the FCC in compliance with 47 CFR Part 97, and used solely in connection with that license, and which shall be subject to the minimum practicable regulation to accomplish the local authority’s legitimate purpose in keeping with the order of the FCC known as PRB-1, FCC 85-506, released September 19, 1985; provided, that there shall be no more than one antenna support structure on a single parcel and that the antenna structure complies with the height limits of the applicable zoning district.

 B. Application Requirements.
-In addition to the information required for use permit or minor use permit application by Chapter 17.60 (Permit Application Filing and Processing) of this title the application for a communication facility shall include:
+In addition to the information required for use permit or minor use permit application by Chapter 17.60 (Permit Application Filing and Processing) the application for a communication facility shall include:

 1. Certification acceptable to the director that the proposed facility will at all times comply with all applicable health requirements and standards pertaining to electromagnetic and/or radio frequency radiation; and